Yuvateja18/EDA-on-Titanic-Data-Set/README.md

 ---

-## 📌 Insights Example
+### ✅ Insights & Observations

-> **Did you know?** Females had a much higher survival rate compared to males, and passengers in 1st class were significantly more likely to survive.
+- Female passengers had a higher chance of survival.
+- First-class passengers were more likely to survive.
+- Traveling with family improved survival chances.